subhendukhatuya/EMNLP_Rebuttal/README.md

 #### **Reviewer TBVF**

 **Rebuttal Response:**

+Thank you for your thorough review of our submission and for recognizing the improvements made in response to the previous feedback.
 Please find below our responses to the specific comments you made:-

 Limited novelty.
 Most components are combinations of existing methods.
 **Response:**
 While our framework builds on ideas like dynamic in-context learning and PoT prompting, the novelty lies in the **specific refinements and task-adapted enhancements** we introduce in each module to push performance beyond standard approaches.